abhissng/neuron/README.md

 # Neuron Package - Internal Libraries and Wrappers

-This repository contains internal libraries and wrappers designed for use within our projects.
+This repository contains libraries and wrappers designed for use within go projects.

 ## Setup